supratikj/Coding-Challenge/Software-Engineer-Groovy-Grails-Coding-Challenge.md

 - Once test is completed please share the Github repository URL to hiring team so they can review your work
 - Use any other third party library or package of your choice if needed

-# Challenge - Flickr feed viewer and search
+# Challenge - Twitter Search

 - Write a simple web application that reads data from Twitter public search APIs
 - Please check the following API documentation from the following URL: